 - Cut off the stalk of the Dutch carrots, leaving 2cm on the top for presentation.
 Cut of the long stringy root at the bottom.
 Peel the carrots.

-- Bring water to a boil in a medium sized pot.
+- Bring water to a boil in a medium sized saucepan.
 Add the Dutch carrots.
 Larger ones will take about 10 minutes whilst the smaller ones will take 8 minutes.
 Less for the really tiny ones.
 When cooked, drain the Dutch carrots and run under cold water to stop the cooking process.

 - On a grill pan with no oil, char the Dutch carrots on medium to high heat.

 - In a small saucepan, bring water to the boil.
-Slowly immerse room temperature eggs with a slotted spoon or ladle into the saucepan.
+Slowly immerse room temperature eggs with a slotted spoon into the saucepan.
 Boil for exactly 5 ½ minutes.
 Remove from the boiling water and run under cold water to stop the cooking process.
 Peel the eggs and set aside.